chrisntr/MonoMobile.Extensions/GettingStarted.md

 # Getting Started

-Xamarin.Mobile is a library that exposes a single set of APIs for accessing common mobile device functionality across iOS, Android, and Windows platforms.
-This increases the amount of code developers can share across mobile platforms, making mobile app development easier and faster.
+Xamarin.Mobile is an API for accessing common platform features, such as reading the user's address book and using the camera, across iOS, Android, and Windows Phone.

 Using the Addon
 ================